amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 You can leverage the Secrets Management building block in two ways:

-- Call it from your code to retrieve a secrets.
+- Call it from your application code to retrieve a secret.
 - Reference a secret from a Dapr component configuration.

-### Call the Secrets Management API from code
+We'll address refencing a secret from a Dapr component configuration later.
+First we'll address calling the building block from your application code.

-First we'll address calling the building block from your code.
 As with the other building blocks, the Dapr sidecar offers an API for you to interact with the Secrets Management building block.
-You can call this API using HTTP or gRPC:
+You can call this API using HTTP or gRPC.
+This is the URL of the API:

 ```http
 http://localhost:<daprPort>/v1.0/secrets/<secret-store-name>/<name>
 ```

-Note the Dapr specific URL segments in the above call:
+Note the Dapr specific URL segments:

 - `<daprPort>` provides the port number upon which the Dapr sidecar is listening.